Unattended Death: What Is It and What Does It Mean?

 Almost immediately after an individual passes away, their body begins to break down.
 If left unattended, fluids, solids, and bacteria require professional cleanup services to remove biohazardous materials, odors and associated insect and rodent issues.

-“After realizing we failed to step in and intervene with Aaron’s mental health issues, there was no way we could face the tremendous job of cleaning up his house,” said Helena Meyers, whose 34-year-old brother committed suicide 11 days before she and her husband asked Aaron’s county Sheriff’s department conduct a welfare check.
+“After realizing we failed to step in and intervene with Aaron’s mental health issues, there was no way we could face the tremendous job of cleaning up his house,” said Helena Meyers, whose 34-year-old brother took his life 11 days before she and her husband asked Aaron’s county Sheriff’s department conduct a welfare check.
 That’s when they learned of the tragedy.
 “The deputy recommended Crime Scene Cleanup and warned us to consult with them before going to Aaron’s house.
 It was that bad.”

 Clean Up For Unattended Death